lfer-29/Final_Project/README.md

 - **`public/index.html`**: The main interface structure.
 Instead of creating multiple HTML files, the entire application exists here.
 JavaScript toggles the visibility of different sections (`.hidden` class) to simulate page navigation seamlessly.
 - **`public/css/style.css`**: The styling engine.
 Designed with a premium **dark mode** aesthetic, it utilizes modern CSS techniques such as **Glassmorphism** (`backdrop-filter: blur`), CSS Grid/Flexbox for layout, and custom CSS variables for easy theming.
 - **`public/js/api.js`**: A dedicated API service class.
 It acts as a wrapper around the native browser `fetch` API.
-It automatically attaches the user's JWT token to every request, keeping the main application logic clean and DRY (Don't Repeat Yourself).
+It automatically attaches the user's JWT token to every request, keeping the main application logic clean and DRY.
 - **`public/js/app.js`**: The brains of the frontend.
 It handles state management (current user, current sheet, expenses), DOM manipulation, and event listeners.

 ### 💡 Notable Design Decisions